How Hydrogen Fuel Cells Work

 For years, fuel cells have been used as industrial power systems.
 Since about 1980, hydrogen fuel cells have been growing in popularity in the auto industry.
 Most of the world’s major automakers are now planning to commercialize hydrogen-powered vehicles that are equipped with small, yet powerful fuel cells.
 Backed by the interest of the auto industry, fuel cells are also beginning to enter into other industries and finding more support as a residential energy system.

-Here’s how a hydrogen fuel cell vehicle engine works in just a little over 1 minute…
+Here’s how the Toyota Mirai hydrogen fuel cell engine works in just a little over 2 minutes…

 One of the more popular types of fuel cells are proton exchange membrane (PEM) fuel cells.